chriskonnertz/DeepLy/README.md

 DeepL is a product from DeepL GmbH.
 More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)

-This package has been heavily inspired by [node-deepls](https://github.com/pbrln/node-deepl).
+This package has been heavily inspired by [node-deepls](https://github.com/pbrln/node-deepl) and [deeplator](https://github.com/uinput/deeplator).
 Thank you for your great work!

 ## General Notes